When it comes to landscaping, people have very different opinions on the subject.

 Of course, you probably won’t want to go for red and green or anything obviously Christmas-y.
 Otherwise, the neighbors might complain once Christmas is long past.

-However, some clear lights or lights in a soft blue or other hue can be a perfect way to light up a garden path or draw attention to some lovely flowers that open at night.
+However, some clear lights or lights in a soft blue or another hue can be a perfect way to light up a garden path or draw attention to some lovely flowers that open at night.

 In addition to being pretty and affordable, lights can also add much-needed illumination to otherwise unsafe areas and can even deter criminals and vandals since they’re more likely to be spotted with lights all around them.